Seattle passes ‘Bea’s Law’: City employees can now use paid family-care leave when a child dies

 Rachel could take the recovery time she needed only because her co-workers donated two months of paid time off.
 After a co-worker suggested Rachel speak with a representative from her union, PROTEC17, the Alders and the union started working with Mayor Jenny Durkan and council members Teresa Mosqueda and M. Lorena González.

-The changes approved Monday by the council mean the city’s paid family-care ordinance now allows for paid time off after the death of a child up to 18 years old, or of an adult who is incapable of self-care because of disability.
+The changes approved Monday by the council mean the city’s paid family-care ordinance now allows for paid time off after the death of a child up to 18 years old.
 The council also approved paid time off if a partner dies from pregnancy-related issues.

 Erin and Rachel said the nurses caring for Bea told them she was a fighter.
 Their daughter’s toughness inspired them to see the new rules through.
 Rachel said the year-and-a-half it took from the time of Bea’s death to Monday’s vote has been good for her and Erin.